gabesargeant/blog/gabrielsargeant/content/posts/smap/index.md

 For the full write up of how I built this site have a read of [Lambda Mapping Project]({{< ref "/posts/lambdamapping/index.md" >}} "Lambda Mapping Project")

 And for fun, contrast what I built with my initial design.
 [Spelling Lambda]({{< ref "/posts/spellinglambda/index.md">}} "Spelling Lambda")

+The next post is the retro, so that should be fun.